Image © Food Network

 It’s a healthier version of a dish that you loved as a child that you can finally fall in love with all over again during the next holiday feast!

-After you whip this up in a high speed blender, like a Blendtec or Vitamix, be sure to join our community for more nutritious healthy Thanksgiving side dishes and other holiday recipes from Blender Babes!
+After you whip this up in a high speed blender, be sure to join our blending-loving tribe for more nutritious healthy Thanksgiving side dishes and other holiday recipes from Blender Babes!

 Did you try this?
 Then rate it in comments section below so our community knows what you thought!